 As Catherine McAuley, the foundress of the Sisters of Mercy said...

 “No work of charity can be more productive to society… than the careful instruction of women.”

-Based on the principle of “pay it forward”, our learners and staff pass on their knowledge in English, Maths, and Computers to 20 Grade 6 girls and undertake a reading and development course with 15 Grade 2’s from a less resourced performing government primary school.
+Based on the principle of “pay it forward”, our learners and staff pass on their knowledge in English, Maths, and Computers to 15 Grade Grade 2’s and Grade 3’s from a less resourced performing government primary school.
 Lifeskills such as swimming, netball, beading, knitting, self defence, public speaking, yoga, crafts etc are taught and enjoyed by the girls.
 By acting as teaching assistants, sports coaches and life skills facilitators at Ububele, St Teresa’s learners and staff are helping educate many young girls with the aim of giving these young girls the opportunity to be accepted into Model C government high schools.
 By supporting Ububele, they are directly involved in the education of women in society.